HotpotBio/.github/profile/README.md

 1. Review **Collaboration Areas**.

-2. Contact us.
-Reach out with the details below.
+2. Reach out with the details below.
 See **Author and Contact** for contact information.

 - Authorship: are you interested in authorship?
 - Interest areas: which areas interest you?